 On the other hand, Shopify lets you create a standalone store meaning that visitors coming to your website won’t arrive by accident—they’re here because they want to make a purchase.
 The trade-off, however, is engaging in costly marketing campaigns to bring in traffic.

-In a nutshell, the choice between Amazon vs Shopify is heavily influenced by sellers’ needs and expertise.
+In the Shopify vs Amazon business model, the choice between Amazon and Shopify is heavily influenced by sellers’ needs and expertise.
 Large sellers or those wanting greater control over design and brand imagery (and possess marketing know-how) might be more inclined towards Shopify.

 Amazon will appear more attractive to small or medium-sized sellers that don’t want to deal with the hassle that comes with handling the minutiae of marketing and logistics.